pathak-ashutosh/pageai/README.md

 ## Contributing

-Contributions to PAGE-AI are welcome.
+Contributions to PageAI are welcome.
 Please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/amazing-feature`)